Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonReleaseCreator/README.md

   - click-text.txt
   - LargeGlyphs.png
   - SmallGlyphs.png
+- Also make sure that there is a valid boot disk in `Disks\BootDisk`.

 Then you can run `AmbermoonReleaseCreator.exe <language> X.X` where X.X is the version number of the release.